Prisons (Substance Testing) Act 2021

 Overview

-The Prisons (Substance Testing) Bill amends the Prison Act 1952 to broaden the scope of substance testing in prisons, allowing for testing for a wider range of substances beyond just controlled drugs.
-This includes psychoactive substances, pharmacy medicines, prescription-only medicines, and other specified substances.
-The bill also allows for anonymized testing of prisoner samples to assess substance prevalence.
+This bill amends the Prison Act 1952 to broaden the scope of substance testing in prisons.
+It allows for testing of prisoners for a wider range of substances beyond just controlled drugs, including psychoactive substances, pharmacy medicines, and prescription-only medicines.
+The bill also enables anonymous testing of samples to assess substance prevalence within prisons.

 Description

-- Anonymized Prevalence Studies: The Secretary of State gains the power to use anonymized prisoner samples to study the prevalence of these substances within prisons.
+- Anonymous Prevalence Studies: The Secretary of State is given the power to conduct anonymous testing of prisoner samples to assess the prevalence of various substances within prisons.

-- Parliamentary Approval: Any regulations made under the amended Section 16A must be approved by both Houses of Parliament.
+- Parliamentary Approval: Any statutory instruments made under these new powers require approval from both Houses of Parliament.

 Government Spending